If you’re divorced, your device may be the best way to stay present in your kids’ lives.

 Ben-Ezra encourages parents to take ownership and not blame divorce or uncooperative exes for a poor relationship with their child.
 “The responsibility for maintaining and nurturing relationships with children falls on each parent.”

-How to Develop a Close Relationship
+How to Maintain a Close Relationship with Your Child after a Divorce

 Ben-Ezra suggests three strategies to facilitate this: